A Message to Opposing Counsel

 - Respond within 48 hours to a defense offer.

-- Agree to a confidentiality agreement and tax indemnification, as permitted by law.
+- Remain open to a confidentiality agreement and tax indemnification, as permitted by law.

 - Always conduct ourselves with the highest degrees of professionalism and civility, and not resort to emotion, anger, accusations, or ad hominem attacks.